omariosc/oxmedica-cryptography-and-cybersecurity/Practicals/15 Cybersecurity Legislation and Regulation Group Debate.md

 - Include the names of all group members at the top of the document.
 - Save your progress and ensure all solutions are documented and submitted to GitHub.
 - Save the file with the name `"15 Cybersecurity Legislation and Regulation.md"` in the `"Practical Solutions"` directory.

+Q1: Positives:

+Accountability: Encourages companies to prioritize cybersecurity and protect customer data.

+Deterrence: Discourages negligence and promotes proactive security measures.

+Consumer Trust: Enhances trust by ensuring companies are transparent and accountable.

+Fair Compensation: Provides affected customers with legal recourse for damages.

+Negatives:

+Financial Burden: Compliance costs can be high, particularly for small businesses.

+Litigation Costs: Legal battles can be expensive and divert resources.

+Innovation Impact: Strict liability may hinder innovation and adoption of new technologies.

+Complexity: Determining liability in complex breaches involving multiple parties can be challenging.

+Q2: Positives:

+Vulnerability Identification: Ethical hackers can find and report security weaknesses before malicious actors exploit them.

+Stronger Defenses: Regular ethical hacking tests can bolster cybersecurity by fixing vulnerabilities promptly.

+Skill Enhancement: Promotes cybersecurity expertise and workforce development.

+Trust and Accountability: Demonstrates transparency in handling sensitive data, fostering trust.

+Negatives:

+Potential Misuse: Improperly regulated ethical hacking may unintentionally disrupt systems.

+Legal and Ethical Issues: Unclear boundaries can lead to legal ambiguity and privacy concerns.

+Costly Implementation: Can be expensive for organizations with limited cybersecurity budgets.

+Misinterpretation: Ethical hacking activities might be mistaken for malicious attacks, causing legal or reputational issues